 Some syllables don't have the last consonant and simply end with a vowel.
-In such a case, the cluster looks like this:
+Then, the cluster looks like this:

-The Korean phrase shown at the beginning of this article, meaning “Reading and Writing Korean”, has 6 syllables (6 clusters).
-The first 3 syllables are consonant-vowel-consonant clusters; the last 3 are consonant-vowel clusters with no pedestals.
+The Korean phrase shown at the beginning of this article means “Reading and Writing Korean”.
+Of the 6 syllabic clusters, the first three are consonant-vowel-consonant clusters; the last three are consonant-vowel clusters with no pedestal.
 Unlike Chinese characters, which are graphic representations of things or ideas, the Korean alphabet represents sounds.
 However, just as in English, the actual pronunciation of a word can’t always be accurately predicted by the way it is spelled.
 In Korean, a word may be spelled slightly differently from the actual pronunciation due mainly to context-dependent variations of sounds.

-When you click, a new window/tab will open and the letter you selected will appear at the top portion of the window.
+When you click, a new window/tab will open and the letter you selected will appear at the top portion of your view.